Your Guide to

 Getting Around

 With a Walk Score of 93, Boise is one of Portland’s most pedestrian-friendly neighborhoods, making daily errands, dining, and shopping a breeze without a car.
-The neighborhood also boasts a Bike Score of 99, meaning most trips can be conveniently accomplished on two wheels, thanks to its flat terrain and well-connected bike lanes.
+The neighborhood has 4 miles of bike routes and also boasts a Bike Score of 99, meaning most trips can be conveniently accomplished on two wheels, thanks to its flat terrain and well-connected bike lanes.
 Downtown is just 9 minutes away by car, and for those who prefer public transit, multiple bus lines and nearby MAX stations provide easy access to the rest of the city.

 Schools*